 Below are some steps to take during an employee’s offboarding process to secure your organization, and close the door on ex-employees for good:

 Step #1 Conduct a Post-Termination Access Audit

 To secure your organization from ex-employees, you should first know what they had access to in your network.
 Phone, email, cloud applications, social media accounts, ordering systems, and vendor accounts should all be taken into consideration.
 Did this user share credentials with anyone inside your organization?
 What privileges did this user have?
-Depending on the size of your organization, you may want to collaborate with other departments to gain a bird’s eye view of the departing employee’s access to your company network.
+Depending on the size of your organization, you may want to collaborate with other departments to gain a bird’s eye view of the access any departing employees have in your company network.

 Step #2 Disable and Monitor User Accounts

 Before you delete a user account you should disable it.
 Disabling user accounts gives you the opportunity to monitor it for unusual activity and assess a plan moving forward for business continuity.
 During this period you can monitor user access to verify that nothing out of the ordinary took place before the termination.
 Cloud applications such as Salesforce, Office 365, Google Drive, and Box should be monitored due to the vast amount of company data stored within them.
 Below are activities to monitor for, whether for active or departing employees: